-CAGGNI‘s 4th biennial conference will be Sept.
-12, 2020, at the NIU Conference Center - Hoffman Estates in the Chicago suburbs.
-This all-day event will feature international, national and local presenters covering a wide range of genealogy topics of interest to all skills and interest levels.
+CAGGNI‘s 4th biennial conference on Sept.
+11-12, 2020, will be a virtual event, featuring international, national and local presenters covering a wide range of genealogy topics of interest to all skills and interest levels.

 PLENARY LECTURE (9–10 am) Maurice Gleeson – Frontiers in Genetic Genealogy: Finding “Unknown Parents.”
 Adoptees are having great success in finding their birth families using genetic genealogy.
 This talk describes the methodology behind these searches and the tools and techniques that are making such searches easier to accomplish.
 There are several distinct stages: 1) clustering of the top matches into groups of Shared Matches; 2) gathering the family trees of the matches in each group; 3) comparing the family trees in order to triangulate on a common ancestor for each group; 4) tracing downward from the common ancestors of each group (potentially to identify where the descendants of one group intersect with the descendants of another); 5) targeted testing of living individuals to clarify the identity of the birth parent.
 These techniques can also be applied to historical cases including the parent with the unknown father or the illegitimate grandparent.